 ‘Safe Surgery’ requires experienced plastic surgeons, anaesthetists and accredited hospitals.
 It also requires every patient to be part of a partnership through the surgical journey.
 Part of the partnership is for our patients to aim to be at a healthy weight before surgery.

 Surgical procedures all carry some risks, however, these risks are significantly less if surgery is performed on patients close to their ideal weight.
 Healthy weight assists in decreasing severe risks or complications such as heart attack, wound infection, DVT (Deep Vein Thrombosis/Blood Clots) and chest infection, just to name a few.
 Ultimately, there is a better result for the patient, and less risk to the patient, if the patient has been actively maintaining a healthy weight.
 Unhealthy weight may also contribute to other health problems such as diabetes, heart problems and joint pain.

 Achieving a weight ‘goal’ and maintaining your new weight may require changes to your lifestyle.
 In order to help motivate our patients, we have gathered information and details of other professionals to assist you in achieving and maintaining your weight loss.
-Healthy eating, exercise and a healthy attitude can become a regular routine in your life.
+Healthy eating, exercise and a healthy attitude can become a regular routine and habit in your life.
 Sometimes patients may need more guidance with specialists such as dietitians, personal trainers, bariatric surgeons, general practitioners (GP), or psychologists.